infinite-table/infinite-react/www/pages/docs/latest/learn/rows/using-row-info.page.md

 * `data` - type: `Partial<DATA_TYPE> | null`.
 The `data` object that might be available is the result of the <DataSourcePropLink name="aggregationReducers">aggregation reducers</DataSourcePropLink>.
 If none are specified, `data` will be `null`
 * `dataSourceHasGrouping` - type: `true`
 * `isGroupRow` - type: `true`
+* `error` - type: `string?`.
+If there was an error while loading the group (when the group row is expanded), this will contain the error message.
+If the group row was loaded with the `cache: true` flag sent in the server response, the error will remain on the `rowInfo` object even when you collapse the group row, otherwise, if `cache: true` was not present, the `error` property will be removed on collapse.
 * `indexInAll` - like the above
 * `indexInGroup` - type: `number`.
 The index of the row in the its parent group.
 * `deepRowInfoArray` - an array of `rowInfo` objects.
 This array contains all the (uncollapsed, so visible) row infos under this group, at any level of nesting, in the order in which they are visible in the table.